Super Mario 3D World: Super Mario 3D World + Bowser's Fury

 The new Bowser's Fury campaign follows Mario as he winds up in a place known as Lake Lapcat and teams up with Bowser Jr. in order to stop Bowser, who has been transformed by an inky substance into Fury Bowser.
-Unlike the main campaign, Bowser's Fury takes place in a large free-roaming area similar to the open world Super Mario games.
+Unlike the main campaign, Bowser's Fury takes place in a large free-roaming area, similar to other open world Super Mario games.
 Mario must explore the islands in order to retrieve Cat Shines.
 Bowser Jr., who can be controlled by a second player, can assist Mario by using his paintbrush to attack enemies and reveal secrets.
 Occasionally, Fury Bowser awakens and begins to attack, transforming the island in certain places.
 By collecting the Cat Shines, Mario gains access to the Giga Bell, a large version of the Super Bell, which transforms Mario into Giga Cat Mario so that he can take on Fury Bowser.

 Reception

-Super Mario 3D World received "universal acclaim" on the Wii U version, and "generally favorable reviews" for the Switch port, according to review aggregator Metacritic.
+Super Mario 3D World received "universal acclaim" on the Wii U version, and "generally favorable reviews" for the Switch port, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the Wii U and Switch versions both received "mighty" approval, being recommended by 96% and 95% of critics, respectively.
 It won awards from many media outlets, including Game of the Year from Eurogamer, Digital Spy, and MSN UK.

 Famitsu gave the game a score of 38/40.
 IGN's Jose Otero gave 3D World a 9.6/10, praising the visual design's "youthful energy," the "interesting risks" taken with the level designs, the "maddening challenge" offered by later worlds, and the "genuinely funny and memorable co-op".
 He said, "I reveled in the sheer brilliance of how much energy and gameplay mileage Nintendo has packed into every world."
 Otero's only complaint was that "the camera becomes a slight obstacle in four-player multiplayer".
 GameTrailers gave the game a score of 9.5, praising its gameplay and presentation, while criticizing camera issues and some odd control choices.
 Henry Gilbert of GamesRadar gave the game a score of 4.5/5, praising improved multiplayer and some moments so brilliant that they can make some other levels seem dull by comparison.
 Luke Plunkett of Kotaku called it "a terrific video game...just not a very good Wii U game", praising the game itself, but lamenting that it doesn't do much to show off the Wii U's capabilities.
 Patrick Klepek at Giant Bomb, said "World continues to make the case that it's possible to reinvent a classic over and over again".